 International Criminal Law: From Theory To Practice

-This summer school enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
-The 17th edition of the International Criminal Law Summer School will take place from 1 to 12 July 2019.
+Organized by the Grotius Centre for International Legal Studies, this programme enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
+The 18th edition of the International Criminal Law Summer School will take place from 6 to 17 July 2020.